Avneesh-Kaushik/Krishna/README.md

 # Krishna
-This application for the religious people .They can now listen to their Goddess songs.
+This application is for the religious people .They can listen to their Goddess songs.
+It uses the Card view to hold the images of the Goddess.